Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-Another important family of activations we can consider with our framework is the S-shaped functions.
-In Table \ref{table:Sshaped}, we provide a list of common S-shaped activations, some of which are not differentiable everywhere.
-We note that the SiLU activation function is not technically S-shaped since it is concave \emph{and then} convex.
-However, we can simply reflect the domain to obtain an S-shaped function, compute the envelope, and then reflect again.

-While our recipe yields concave envelopes, in the case of S-shaped functions, we can also obtain convex envelopes.
-This can be seen by noting that if $\sigma$ is S-shaped, then $\sigma'(z) = -\sigma(-z)$ is also S-shaped, and computing the concave envelope $\sigma'(w^\top y - b)$ yields the convex envelope of $\sigma(w^\top x + b)$ using the change of variables $y=-x$.
+In addition, Theorem \ref{thm:main} apparently only yields \emph{one} of the envelopes needed in \eqref{eq:hulltoenvelopes}.
+However, convex envelopes can also be obtained.
+When $\sigma$ is convex, the convex envelope is $\sigma$ itself.
+When $\sigma$ is S-shaped, $\sigma'(z) = -\sigma(-z)$ is also S-shaped, and computing the \emph{concave} envelope of $\sigma'(w^\top y - b)$ yields the \emph{convex} envelope of $\sigma(w^\top x + b)$ using the change of variables $y=-x$.